iipc/jwarc/README.md

 Their real power though is as a building block for user-supplied options.

-### Command-line tool
+### Command-line tools

-jwarc also includes a basic command-line interface which doubles as [reference code](src/org/netpreserve/jwarc/WarcTool.java).
+jwarc also includes a set of command-lines tools which also serve as [examples](src/org/netpreserve/jwarc/tools/).

 Capture a URL (without subresources):